-- Revision or Creation of Bylaws: Board-created BCCs are supported by County departments ("Support Agencies") assigned to administer the BCC's day-to-day functions.
+- 1. Revision or Creation of Bylaws: Board-created BCCs are supported by County departments ("Support Agencies") assigned to administer the BCC's day-to-day functions.
 Following the effective date of this Policy, Support Agencies shall make the Template available to the officers of the BCCs to which they are assigned, to accomplish the following: - a.
 For BCCs with bylaws that were adopted prior to the effective date of this Policy, review those existing bylaws and through their Support Agencies seek Board approval of bylaws revised in accordance with the Template. - b.
 For BCCs that, prior to the effective date of this Policy, were governed by other types of documents such as Rules of Procedure, Policies and Procedures, or agreements, review those existing documents and through their Support Agencies seek Board approval of the documents revised in accordance with the Template. - c.
 For BCCs that are governed by County ordinances, determine if the ordinance sufficiently details the procedures by which the BCC operates, or if additional guidance through bylaws may be needed.
 Any proposed changes to the ordinances shall be provided to the Support Agencies for seeking Board approval. - d.
-For BCCs that did not have bylaws or other forms of governance documents prior to the effective date of this Policy, adopt bylaws in accordance with the Template and through their Support Agencies seek Board approval of the new bylaws. - At-Large Appointments: Pursuant to revised Board Rules of Procedure Rule 16 (Rule 16), appointments to a BCC that are not designated for nomination by a specific Board district will be deemed at large appointments, and the appointment shall be for a period of two years.
+For BCCs that did not have bylaws or other forms of governance documents prior to the effective date of this Policy, adopt bylaws in accordance with the Template and through their Support Agencies seek Board approval of the new bylaws. - 2.
+At-Large Appointments: Pursuant to revised Board Rules of Procedure Rule 16 (Rule 16), appointments to a BCC that are not designated for nomination by a specific Board district will be deemed at large appointments, and the appointment shall be for a period of two years.
 At large appointments may only be submitted by the Board Chair for placement on a Board meeting agenda. - a.
 Departments wishing to nominate candidates for at large appointments under Rule 16 shall submit a request memo to the Board Chair's office for placement of the recommended at large appointments on a Board meeting agenda, with a draft supplemental Agenda Staff Report (ASR) and candidate applications attached.
 A sample of the request memo to the Board Chair's office is available here on the Intranet under "At Large Nominations Memo Template".
-Details of this procedure are additionally available under the "Countywide ASR Guidance Document". - If approved, the Board Chair's office will submit the ASR and attachments to the Clerk of the Board for inclusion on a Board meeting agenda. - Support Agencies shall assist BCC officers in the review of BCC members' required attendance at regular BCC or standing committee meetings.
-Support Agencies, as appropriate or necessary, b.
-CEO and County departments to seek approval of BCC bylaws revised or created in accordance with the Board-approved bylaws template.
+Details of this procedure are additionally available under the "Countywide ASR Guidance Document". - b.
+If approved, the Board Chair's office will submit the ASR and attachments to the Clerk of the Board for inclusion on a Board meeting agenda. - 3.
+Support Agencies shall assist BCC officers in the review of BCC members' required attendance at regular BCC or standing committee meetings.
+Support Agencies, as appropriate or necessary,

-a.
-County Counsel and the County

-Executive Office (CEO) to coordinate

-with County departments to review

-existing bylaws for boards,

-commissions and committees

-(BCCs) that are subject to Board
+County Counsel and the County Executive Office will coordinate with County departments to review existing bylaws for boards, commissions and committees (BCCs) that are subject to Board jurisdiction.

-jurisdiction; and